– What’s the average age of the campers?

 What’s the average age of the campers?
 Top

 During the Youth sessions we accept skiers starting at age 9, with the average age being around 14.
-For skiers age 9-11 (the grom years) we have packages available for the parents to come along and accompany.
+For skiers age 9-11 (the grom years) we have packages available for the parents to come along and accompany if they feel parental supervision is still needed.
 Young adults are also welcome to join our youth weeks.
-Our adult-only week sees people from age 19 to 60+ with the average age being in the 30’s.
+Our Adult-only week sees people from age 19 to 70+ with the average age being in the 30’s.

 How soon do you start to fill up?
 Top